jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 # What is the goal ?
 The primary goal of this I-D is to define key dates and document a timeline and action plan that for the discontinuation of the IPv4 protocol on the global Internet.
-The dates need to be aggresive enough to avoid further deployment procrastination.
+The dates need to be aggressive enough to avoid further deployment procrastination.

+The dates need to allow sufficient time to identity potential IPv4 only networks (those who can't afford to upgrade their IPv4 only network equipment) and plan for upgrades.

 ## When ?
-The target date to have an IPv4 free Internet is April 4, 2024.
+The target date to have an IPv6 only Internet is April 4, 2024.

 ## Can I still use IPv4 in my Internal networks?
-Yes, IPv4 can exist inside Internal networks, IPv4 can be tunnelled over IPv6 on the global Internet.
+Yes, IPv4 can exist inside Internal networks, IPv4 can be tunneled over IPv6 on the global Internet.
 This I-D only addresses IPv4 on the global Internet.

 # Multiphase IPv4 deprecation
 A phased approach is recommended over a few years to gradually remove the dependence on IPv4.
-We should start deprecating IPv4 names and fisnish with removing all global Internet IPv4 routes.
+We should start deprecating IPv4 names and finish with removing all global Internet IPv4 routes.

 # Remove IPv4 from TLD Registries and Root zone
 Remove IPv4 NS records